Gathering Project Requirements: The Foundation for a Smooth Start to Software Development

 - A faster and smoother start.
 The better-prepared the project requirements are, the less time the parties will spend clarifying expectations and the faster they can move from the discovery phase to development.

 - Faster delivery.
-A clear understanding of the requirements by all participants helps you quickly progress from stage to stage and avoid misunderstandings and downtime during the development process.
+A clear understanding of the requirements of your project by all participants helps you quickly progress from stage to stage and avoid misunderstandings and downtime during the development process.

 - The vendor can form the perfect team.
 It’s crucial to select developers who are right for the project.
 They should be chosen according to the subject area, technology stack, and applied solutions.